LLVM 20.0.0git

 Address space of the involved pointers.

-bool addPointer(unsigned Index, RuntimePointerChecking &RtCheck)
+bool addPointer(unsigned Index, const RuntimePointerChecking &RtCheck)

 Tries to add the pointer recorded in RtCheck at index Index to this pointer checking group.